 Since she is relatively young, you especially want to avoid unnecessary radiation so you would prefer to get an ultrasound.
 However, you know that CT is more sensitive and this is one of the few cases where you really wouldn’t want to miss a kidney stone, because concomitant infection is one of the few exceptions to the rule, “No one ever died from a kidney stone”.
 You decide that you will use the ED portable ultrasound machine to take a quick look.
 If you see hydronephrosis, so will the radiologist, and so you’ll order the ultrasound and spare your patient the radiation.
 If the kidneys look normal, however, you’ll order the more definitive CT-urogram.

 You wheel over one of your department’s machines and get the image above.
 Is there hydronephrosis?
-See next page for conclusion
+Conclusion in the following

 Dx: Renal Cyst